This post may contain affiliate links. Please see our privacy policy for details.

 Gochujang is a red chili paste, a pantry staple in Korean cooking.
 It can be found in most grocery stores in a red, rectangular tub.

 Absolutely!
-The vegetables can be made 2-3 days ahead of time, stored in an airtight container in the fridge.
+Cook the vegetables 2-3 days ahead of time, stored in an airtight container in the fridge.
 The vegetables can be served cold or at room temperature.

 Quick Korean Bibimbap